TosbackCgusBridge-Bot/CGUs-versions/Dailymail/Privacy Policy.md

 *   **'I knew Tyra Banks was tall, but seriously?': Katie Couric tweets hilarious picture of leggy supermodel towering over her** Little and large
 *   **License to frill: Bond Girl Olga Kurylenko blows up the beach in tiny red bikini with boyfriend Danny Huston** The beauty, 32, was with the 50-year-old actor
+*   **Fresh Prince of Bel-Air star Alfonso Ribeiro walks down the aisle with beautiful bride Angela Unkrich in first wedding picture** In Burbank, California
+*   **Robert De Niro and wife Grace Hightower left homeless after blaze at New York home** The couple had to move out of the home in Central West Park
 *   **PICTURE EXCLUSIVE: Ooh la la: C'est Madame Posh!
 Victoria Beckham is 'honored' to pose at Coco Chanel's house** Makes her mark on 31 Rue Cambon
-*   **Robert De Niro and wife Grace Hightower left homeless after blaze at New York home** The couple had to move out of the home in Central West Park
-*   **Fresh Prince of Bel-Air star Alfonso Ribeiro walks down the aisle with beautiful bride Angela Unkrich in first wedding picture** In Burbank, California
 *   **'Courtney has had NO plastic surgery': Stodden revealed to be 100 per cent natural after examination by Beverly Hills doctor** Really Courtney?
 *   **Going after the women's vote?
 Michelle Obama and Ann Romney both choose Pepto pink for presidential debate** Who wore the bright shade better?
+*   **Ann Romney takes a style risk with pale blue manicure at the second presidential debate... but will it sell out like Michelle's?** A colorful choice for Ann
 *   **Bride is left devastated on wedding day after being told her growing baby bump is actually cancer - but vows to go ahead with ceremony and keep tumor a secret**
 *   **'I would love a girl': Giuliana Rancic reveals she is already planning for baby No2... seven weeks after birth of son** She just welcomed son Edward Duke
 *   **Can I have this dance?
 Ryan Gosling whisks Rooney Mara into his arms in romantic scene for hush-hush new film** Shooting the Untitled Terrence Malick Project